Mental Illness Part 4 – Panic Disorder; Help for Parents

 CAUSES

-Panic disorder seems to run in families and can be inherited.
+Panic disorder appears to run in families and can be inherited.
 This suggests that there can be a genetic predisposition.
-Biological theories point to possible physical anomalies in a person’s nervous system.
-Panic attacks can happen to anyone.
+Biological theories point to possible physical anomalies in a person’s nervous system, but panic attacks can happen to anyone.
 Chemical or hormonal imbalances, drugs or alcohol, stress, or other situational events can trigger these frightening episodes, which are often mistaken for heart attacks, heart disease, or respiratory problems.

 TREATMENT